Our Core Beliefs

 (Genesis 1-2; John 1; Mark 14:36; Romans 8:15-16)

-Salvation God redeemed us when we were lost in sin, saving us from eternal death.
-God created all of us with the desire that we would have an eternal relationship with Him.
-However, our sinfulness separates us from God and makes it impossible for us to live with Him.
-God sought to fix this broken relationship by sending his Son, Jesus – an act of divine mercy and to spare us from the consequences of divine justice.
-Jesus’ death is the only sufficient payment for our sins.
+Salvation: God redeemed us when we were lost in sin, saving us from eternal death.
 Salvation is a free gift of God, it only comes by grace through faith, and it has the power to free us from the effects of sin and death.
 It is available to all who put their trust in Jesus.
-This personal trust is exhibited in belief, repentance, confession, baptism, love for others, and a lifestyle that imitates the example of Jesus.
+This personal trust comes first by hearing and learning from God, the Father (John 6:45).
+This trust is exhibited in:

 (Ephesians 4:4-5 & 15-16; 1 Corinthians 3:10-11; 1 Corinthians 12:12-27; Mark 12:28-34; Matthew 22:34-40; Acts 2:42-47)